zackcfox/fate-outcomes/README.md

-Welcome to Elderfield — Fate Roll Command
+Welcome to Elderfield — Fate Roll Command (Version 1)

 This repository contains a custom StreamElements Twitch chat command with 30 possible fate outcomes.